DrugowitschLab/MultiAlternativeDecisions/README.md

 All scripts are written in MATLAB and have been tested with MATLAB R2018b.
 They should also run on earlier versions of MATLAB.

-To run the scripts, [download them](https://github.com/DrugowitschLab/MultiAlternativeDecisions/archive/master.zip), and extract them into a folder of your choice, and navigate to this folder within MATLAB.
+To run the scripts, [download them](https://github.com/DrugowitschLab/MultiAlternativeDecisions/archive/master.zip), extract them into a folder of your choice, and navigate to this folder within MATLAB.

 ## Usage